March 16 – 19, 2026

 time iconMarch 16, 2026 10:00 am

-Preconference Option 2 - The Transformative Power of Restorative Circles
+RESTORATIVE CIRCLES PRECONFERENCE - The Transformative Power of Restorative Circles (Back by popular demand!)

 Dive into Restorative Circle practice, which has existed in Indigenous communities around the globe for centuries.
 Circle practice has grown in popularity within school settings, the criminal legal system, and human services to empower youth voice and find healing responses to harm.
 The Home for Little Wanderers has incorporated Circle practice within staffing teams, with youth in out-home-home placement, and with families at all levels of community-based care.
 Circle practice can help youth who have experienced powerlessness in the context of trauma to find their voice, to support staff in developing deeper connections, and to review critical incidents that occur within the community.
 It allows us to see each other’s full humanity, as complex human beings, not just as co-workers or client/staff.
 Circle practice can be a key component in supporting trauma informed care.